Msdot001/Exquisite-corpse-Moshood-Owolabi/README.md

 ii.
 I commence a new career path as AI operator on Febuary 2022 at Becode
 iii.
 In Six month, i would complete this story....
 iV.
 It'll be an intensive training.
 v.
-Filled with new things to learn.vi.
+Filled with new things to learn.
+vi.
 But I know that we can all do this together!
 vii. and we struggle, then there is always help
 viii. luckily there are a lot of online resources
 ix. as well as help from your colleages and coaches